mateuszszklarek/SDKforiOS/README.md

 ## Usage

-### Initial confguration
+### Initial configuration

-Before any use of the framework you must configure it using your API key.
+Before any use of the framework you must configure it by using your API key.
 The best place to apply configuration is your Application Delegete `application(_:didFinishLaunchingWithOptions:)` method:

 ```swift
 import IndoorwayKit